Fayyr-Organization/fayyr-beta/README.md

 ## Requirements

-To participate, you need a white-listed NEAR account on testnet. ???We will supply one? or make one and send us the id?
+To participate, you need an allow-listed NEAR account on testnet.
+If you want to be a 'donor' or an 'artist' (see [roles](#roles) below), you can send us your account id after you've created it by [email](mailto:beta@fayyr.com) or on our [discord server](https://discord.gg/c822MA4v).
+To create an account, navigate to https://wallet.testnet.near.org and click on "Create Account".
+If you want to be a 'charity', let us know and we'll send you an enabled account.

 ## Help and reporting issues